Managing Cross-Cloud Auto-fulfillment costs¶

 Review the refresh frequency interval that you set for the listing.
 Refer to Monitoring and managing auto-fulfillment settings.

-- Monitor Storage Resources
+Monitor Storage Resources

 Determine what data to put in your listing and how to structure your data to minimize the amount that needs to be replicated.
 Refer to Preparing data for a listing.
-Cross-Cloud Auto-fulfillment does not support secure views that reference data stored in other databases.
+Cross-Cloud Auto-Fulfillment does not support secure views that reference data stored in other databases.

 Refer to the LISTING_AUTO_FULFILLMENT_DATABASE_STORAGE_DAILY View to identify listings and databases contributing to storage cost.

-- Monitor Data Transfer Resources
+Monitor Data Transfer Resources

-Identify the regions in which Secure Share Areas have been created.
+Identify the regions in which secure share areas have been created.
 Run the SHOW REPLICATION ACCOUNTS command.

-Viewing actual costs¶
+View actual costs¶

-You can use the ORGANIZATION_USAGE view or the Snowsight Usage dashboard to view costs associated with Cross-Cloud Auto-fulfillment and attribute costs associated with replicating listings to specific regions.
+You can use the ORGANIZATION_USAGE view or the Snowsight Usage dashboard to view costs associated with Cross-Cloud Auto-Fulfillment and attribute costs associated with replicating listings to specific regions.
 Use the accounts prefixed with SNOWFLAKE_MANAGED$ and AUTO_FULFILLMENT_AREA$ to attribute cost to specific regions.

 You must be an account administrator (use the ACCOUNTADMIN role) or use the ORGANIZATION_USAGE_VIEWER database role to view usage data for Snowflake.